scverse/scanpy/wishlist.md

 * check sc.help() versus help()

-* is there a way to get a list of genes on the command line? for plotting

-* command line output: instead of setting default verbosity to 1, set it to 2 -> this provides lots of ouput and suggestions for new users, but allows to decrease it for more experienced users
+* command line output: instead of setting default verbosity to 1, set it to 2 -> this provides lots of ouput and suggestions for new users, but allows to decrease it for more experienced users / timing information important for users? / tipps marked with "-->" are very important for new users but not for experienced ones / should all be managed via verbosity, maybe config file that sets the settings in settings.py?

-* speedup by *sparse* importing? seems mainly important for displaying help?

 * support for reading fcs cytof files (Maren)